Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Numerical Examples

-In Fig. \ref{fig:exp3b}, we present the radar EE versus the number of transmit antennas $N_{\mathrm{R}}$.
-Similar to the trends observed in Fig. \ref{fig:exp2b}, as the number of transmit antennas $N_{\mathrm{T}}$ increases, all ISAC systems show a decreasing trend in radar EE performance.
-Notably, the ISAC system with 1-bit ADC and 1-bit DAC outperforms those with other configurations, validating the effectiveness of adopting this architecture in massive MIMO scenarios.
-Additionally, the ISAC system with 1-bit ADC and 1-bit DAC reaches its peak performance at $N_{\mathrm{T}} = 64$, demonstrating that a moderate number of transmit antennas can effectively balance performance and EE.
+In Fig.~\ref{fig:exp3b}, we present the radar EE versus $N_{\mathrm{R}}$.
+Similar to Fig.~\ref{fig:exp2b}, as $N_{\mathrm{T}}$ increases, the radar EE of all DFRC systems tends to decrease, since the total power consumption typically grows linearly with $N_{\mathrm{T}}$, while the radar SCNR gain from adding more antennas becomes less pronounced under the considered constraints and quantization effects.
+Notably, the DFRC system with 1-bit ADC and 1-bit DAC outperforms those with other configurations, validating the effectiveness of adopting this architecture in massive MIMO scenarios.
+Additionally, the DFRC system with 1-bit ADC and 1-bit DAC reaches its peak performance at $N_{\mathrm{T}} = 64$\footnote{We note that $N_{\mathrm{T}}=64$ is optimal only for the specific parameter setting considered here, and the optimal $N_{\mathrm{T}}$ that leads to maximum REE may shift under different scenarios and requirements.}, demonstrating that a moderate number of transmit antennas can effectively balance performance and EE.

 \textit{Example 4.
-Radar Detection Performance:} In Fig. \ref{fig:exp4}, we show the radar receiver operating characteristic (ROC) of the ISAC detector proposed in Section \ref{Sec:3} with communication QoS threshold $\Gamma = 12$dB.
-We observe that the probability of detection $\mathrm{Pr}_\mathrm{D}$ for all ISAC systems increases with the probability of false-alarm $\mathrm{Pr}_\mathrm{FA}$.
-In addition, the probability of detection gap decreases with increasing probability of false-alarm.
-Moreover, by combining the data from Figs. \ref{fig:exp1} and \ref{fig:exp4}, we can conclude that higher SCNR yields better detection performance.
-This observation validates the radar detection performance analysis presented in Section \ref{Sec:3-1}.
+Radar Detection Performance:} In Fig. \ref{fig:exp4}, we show the radar receiver operating characteristic (ROC) of the DFRC detector proposed in Sec. \ref{Sec:3} with communication QoS threshold $\Gamma = 12$dB.
+We observe that the $\mathrm{Pr}_\mathrm{D}$ for all DFRC systems increases with the $\mathrm{Pr}_\mathrm{FA}$.
+In addition, the $\mathrm{Pr}_\mathrm{D}$ gap decreases with increasing $\mathrm{Pr}_\mathrm{FA}$.
+Furthermore, when jointly considering Figs.\ref{fig:exp1} and \ref{fig:exp4}, it is observed that higher SCNR yields superior detection performance, thereby validating the analysis in Sec.\ref{Sec:3-1}.